 Jim Rohn says that you are the average of your five best friends.
 Makes sense now like never before.
 I discovered rats, lots and lots of rats.
 I am killing them now.

-The reason I now am enrolled in a triathlon, the reason we are meeting on the 16th for the LifeETC meetup, the reason I blog, the reason I am still adamant on having a radio show — all of this and a lot more, has a lot to do with my attempts at realigning my benchmark: Stop comparing with your peers, start comparing with your own compelling, exciting goals.
+The reason I now am enrolled in a triathlon, the reason we are working hard on setting up our own Discord server, the reason I blog, the reason I am still adamant on recording a training in a resort in Thailand — all of this and a lot more, has a lot to do with my attempts at realigning my benchmark: Stop comparing with your peers, start comparing with your own compelling, exciting goals.

 Question: So, how many of the above mistakes you catch yourself making?
 And what is the biggest business mistake that you feel you have learnt from?
-Share in the comments below so others can inshAllah benefit from it too.
+You can share your answer here on YouTube, or Share in the Discord so others can inshAllah benefit from it too.